aurokk/dom-to-img/README.md

 - Can inline external resources like images, fonts, etc to make SVG self-contained.
 - Maintains CSS stacking order of elements.
 - Outputs debug attributes on SVG to trace elements back to their DOM nodes.

-## Caveats

-- Designed to run in the browser.
-Using JSDOM on the server will likely not work, but it can easily run inside Puppeteer.